 19. Verify Consistent Navigation

 Ensure that the navigation and layout are consistent across pages.
-Use the “Landmarks” module to see if all navigational regions are properly labeled and accessible (WCAG 3.2.3).
+Use the “Structures>Landmarks” module to see if all navigational regions are properly labeled and accessible (WCAG 3.2.3).

 20. Run a Final Review with ANDI